 If you plan to refer to any cases or statutes at the judicial review hearing, you will need to bring them to court.
 Authorities do not need to be filed with the court registry.

 If you plan to use a lot of authorities, it is helpful to the court if you can put them together in binder.
 If you are going to do this, it’s a good idea to tab the authorities and create an index (just like you did with the petition record) to make it easy for the judge to find things.

 This is a blank index of authorities that you can download and fill in: Blank Index of Authorities

-This is a sample index of authorities that you can look at as an example: Sample Index of Authorities
+This is an example index of authorities that you can use as a guide: Example Index of Authorities

 You will need enough copies of your authorities to make sure that you, the judge, and the other parties each have a copy.
 At the start of your case, give one copy to the court clerk and one to the other parties, and keep one for yourself.